paradigm-lab/GoLang-Programmers/README.md

 -> Module path can correspond to a repository you plan to publish your module to (eg: github.com/paradigm-lab/booking-app)
 	-> Initialized a go.mod file
 	-> Describes the module: with name/module path and go version used in the program

+Packages in Go
+-> Go programs are organized into packages
+-> A package is a collection of Go files
+->